DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

     expect(await assertFails(ref.add({})));
   });
 });
 ```

 Again, fairly self explanatory - set up a random collection and assert that both a get request and an add request fail.

-Next let's test our `stores` collection, heres a reminder of the rules we have in place.
+Next let's test our `stores` collection, here's a reminder of the rules we have in place.

 ```javascript
 match /stores/{storeId} {